The Winnability of Klondike Solitaire and Many Other Patience Games: Exhaustive Search using AI Methods in Solvitaire

 An important feature of our solver is that games are not hard-wired into the solver.
-That is, the input to the solver is a description of the rules of the game in a textual format in JSON.
-This text gives specifies values or rules for different aspects of the game.
-The complete set of possible fields with their default values describe the game Streets and Alleys, shown in Table~\ref{rules-streets}.
-Examples for some other games are given in Table~\ref{rules-others}.
-Except for games based on Accordion\cite{accordion-stanford,sollab-accordion} and Gaps\cite{helmstetter2004searching}, summary rules of all games experimented on in this paper are described in Appendix~\ref{description-patience}, page~\pageref{description-patience}.
+That is, the input to the solver is a description of the rules of the game in a textual format in JSON, \cite{crockford2006application} specifying values for different aspects of the game.
+As an example, the rules of \gamename{Klondike} in this format are shown in Listing~\ref{rules-klondike}, page~\pageref{rules-klondike}.
+While games like \gamename{Klondike} are provided by name for convenience to the user, this simply means that the JSON is included in the executable rather than preprocessed in any way.
+Configurable rule-sets also enables us to alter the rules of existing games to test how they affect the winnability of the game, as we showed in \Cref{sec:variants}.
+However, our rules language does not cater to every possible patience: we were concerned that a much richer language might have made search less efficient.
+Our chosen tradeoff between expressiveness and complexity enabled us to obtain many new and improved results.
+In Appendix \ref{app:rule-description-language} we give the full JSON schema for the rules language, as well as the default values which are used unless overridden.